FreePYQ logoFreePYQ

 Explanation:

-The core concept is understanding file deletion processes in GUI-based systems.
+Key point: understanding file deletion processes in GUI-based systems.
 The correct answer, D, explains that moving a file to the Trash or Recycle Bin relocates it to a special directory, updating its directory entry while leaving the data intact on the storage device.
 Option A is incorrect because data is not immediately overwritten; this typically happens later when the space is reused.
 Option B is incorrect because metadata (like inode data) is not immediately purged; the file remains recoverable until securely deleted.
 Option C is incorrect as archiving or compression is not part of the standard 'Trash' process.

 Question 97